What is community-engaged learning?

 - Reciprocity: Is the partnership going to provide mutually beneficial outcomes for students and the community partners?
 Do both serve as teacher and learner equally?

-The following resources will also help you get started on designing a service-learning course:
+The following resources will also help you get started on designing a community-engaged course:

 - Service Learning/Social Justice Curriculum Development Framework.
 Source: The Service Learning Institute, California State University, Monterey Bay.